oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-00-policies.md

-# Lab 0: Introduction
+# Lab 0: Configure Document Understanding and Data Science Policies

+## Introduction

+In this lab, you will use the OCI Console to set up the policies for OCI Document Understanding and Data Science.

+Estimated Time: 10 minutes

 ### Objectives
-In this workshop, we will go through the end to end steps of creating a custom key-value extraction model with OCI Document Understanding.
-We will mainly:

-* Learn how to train an KeyValue detection model through the OCI console
-* Learn how to use REST API to communicate with our document service endpoints.

-### Prerequisites

-* Familiarity with Python
-* OCI Paid Account
+In this lab, you will:

-* Access to OCI Document Understanding preview SDK (request access here)
+* Get familiar with the OCI Console and be able to configure your policies for OCI Document Understanding

-## Policy Setup
+## Task: Policy Setup
 Before you start using OCI Document Understanding, OCI policies should be setup for allowing you to access OCI Document Understanding Service.
 Follow these steps to configure required policies.

 ### 1. Navigate to Policies